goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 ## How do I create collections on my website?
 Also via [tags](https://help.goodshuffle.com/en/articles/3702845-how-can-i-mark-my-products-for-a-specific-venue-or-event-type).
 Items can have multiple tags, therefore showing on several different pages.

-## How do I group items together by color?
+## How do I group items together by color, fabric, warehouse location (etc.)?
-To group items together by color, you can use multiple gspro-item-list elements on a single page.
+To group items together by color (or any other attribute) you can use multiple gspro-item-list elements on a single page.
 You can do this by using "item-attribute-#".
 Read `item-attribute-#` [documentation]({{< relref "/docs/components/item-list" >}}) here.
 Filtering by item attribute corresponds to the [attributes](https://help.goodshuffle.com/en/articles/2114066-attributes-what-they-are-how-to-use-them) that are set in your Goodshuffle Pro inventory.

 Note: `item-attribute-#-name` & `item-attribute-#-value` are case sensitive